-Lolita M. Jones, MSHS, RHIA, CCS, Healthcare Data Mining Consultant
+Lolita M. Jones, MSHS, RHIA, CCS, CRC, Medico-Social Coding Consultant

 A Query is a request for data or information from a database(s).
 Rules define specific constraints associated with the requested data.